+SCHEDULE IX

-SCHEDULE IX ORDER TO ATTEND HEARING/PRODUCE DOCUMENTS
+ORDER TO ATTEND HEARING/PRODUCE DOCUMENTS

-TO: ADDRESS: TAKE NOTICE that an appeal has been made to the Assessment Review Board for the Tla-o-qui-aht First Nations in respect of the assessment of [describe interest in reserve lands].
-The Assessment Review Board believes that you may have information [OR documents] that may assist the Assessment Review Board in making its decision.
-THIS NOTICE REQUIRES you to [indicate the applicable provisions below]: 1.
-Attend before the Assessment Review Board at a hearing at Date:, 20 Time: (A,M,/P,M.) Location: [address] and any other documents in your possession that may relate to this assessment.
-A twenty-dollar (\$20) witness fee is enclosed.
-Your reasonable travelling expenses will be reimbursed as determined by the Assessment Review Board.
-2. Deliver the following documents [list documents] OR any documents in your possession that may relate to this assessment to the Chair, Assessment Review Board [address] on or before Please contact at if you have any questions or concerns respecting this Order.
-Chair, Assessment Review Board Dated: 20
+TO: ADDRESS: to the Assessment Review Board for the STÁUTW [describe interest in reserve lands]. view Board believes that yo Board in making its decision ou may have information [OR documents] that may assist the on.
+THIS NOTICE REC QUIRES you to [indicate tl he applicable provisions below]: 1.
+Attend before th ne Assessment Review Boa ard at a hearing at Date: , 20 Time:(A. .M./P.M.)
+Location: [address] and any other docur ments in your possession th nat may relate to this assessment. • 0) witness fee is enclosed Assessment Review Board. .
+Your reasonable travelling expenses will be reimbursed as to this assessment t ments] OR any documents in your possession that may relate Review Board [address] on or if you have any questions or concerns respecting Chair, Assessment l Review Board Dated: .
+20